MaxVanRaden/fullstack-gambit/README.md

 # fullstack-gambit
+## Max Van Raden and Micah Blasko
-This is a ERN stack based multiplayer chess web-app for our Fullstack Term Project
+This is an ERN stack based multiplayer chess web-app for our Fullstack Term Project.